ibm-cloud-docs/containers/cs_storage_cos.md

 To install the plug-in:

-2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller.
-Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and optionally Tiller with a service account in your cluster. **Note**: If you use Windows, you must install Tiller.
+2. Choose if you want to install the {{site.data.keyword.cos_full_notm}} plug-in with or without the Helm server, Tiller. **Note** Tiller requires public network connectivity.
+Learn more about [Helm and Tiller](/docs/containers?topic=containers-helm).
+Then, [follow the instructions](/docs/containers?topic=containers-helm#public_helm_install){ :new_window} to install the Helm client on your local machine and optionally Tiller with a service account in your cluster.

+  **Note**: If you use Windows, you must install Tiller.

 3. If you want to install the plug-in with Tiller, verify that Tiller is installed with a service account.
+If you do not want to use Tiller, continue with step 4.
    ```
    kubectl get serviceaccount -n kube-system tiller
    ```